manny-uncharted/project-3-mern-stack-implementation/README.md

 - Node.js: A JavaScript runtime environment.
 It is used to run JavaScript on a machine rather than in a browser.

-In this project I would work on the following components of the LEMP stack:
+In this project I would work on the following components of the MERN stack in making our simpe to-do application:

 - backend configuration
 - Install expressjs